zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-initialize-env/essbase-initialize-env-old.md

 ## Introduction

 This lab provides detailed instructions of connecting to Essbase 21c using Web UI.
-This machine comes with Essbase installed and configured with Oracle database and also starts its services on its own start-up.
+This machine comes with Essbase installed and configured with Oracle database and it also starts services on its own start-up.

 *Estimated Lab Time:* 15 Minutes.